anti-inflammatory foodsPin

 Keep a health journal

-Keeping a health journal is a great way to record the changes your body will be going through.
+Keeping a health journal is a great way to record the changes your body is going through.
 You’ll be surprised at how your body reacts to different foods.
-Once switching to anti-inflammatory foods, you should notice within a couple of weeks that your feel less pain where you used to.
+Once you switch to anti-inflammatory foods, you should notice within a couple of weeks that you feel less pain where you used to.

 Journaling your new eating habits will also help you stay on track with your anti-inflammatory diet.